anttitapsa/TCR_transformer/README.md

 # TCR_transformer

+project can be found on the location ```/scratch/cs/csb/users/huttuna6/TCR_transformer```on triton.
+There you can also found more files like trained models.

 Deep autoregressive model predicting CDR3 amino acid sequences based on V and J genes amino acid sequences.
 The model is based on the BERT model i.e. transfromer models encoder part.